uid100/JavaExceptions/README.md

 ```

 #### Withdraw
-     a) Take a look at the comments of the method.
+     1. Take a look at the comments of the method.
 Create the missing exception classes similar to the deposit method.
-     b) Throw the exceptions based on the behavior described in the comments.
+     2. Throw the exceptions based on the behavior described in the comments.
 Don't forget to add the throws declaration in the method's header.
 Since this method throws more than one error, make it so that it throws a generic Exception so that it covers any subclass of Exception.
-     c) Handle the rest of the logic of the method.
+     3. Handle the rest of the logic of the method.

 #### InvalidAmountException
 1. Uncomment the next tester method.